wanitchasri/naughtyhamsters/README.md

 Casual online bluffing party game inspired by “Sheriff of Nottingham”

 Project Contributor: Sutisan Nilrattanakul <br />
 Remark: This project was implemented as a part of Senior Project I course at VMS ABAC.
-Note that there exist addressed, unfixed bugs in the project.
+Note that there exist addressed, unresolved bugs in the project.

 **Game Setup** <br />
 * 4 players per game